ascholerChemeketa/cs160Reader/_sources/LogicCircuits/NotAndXORGate.rst

         1               1               0
         =============   =============   =============

 Watch out for **XOR** and **OR** - in English we often use the word "or" to mean both things.
-The statement "Entrées come with fries *or* a salad" probably means you can get one *or* the other, but not both.
+The statement "Entrées come with fries *or* a salad" probably means you can get one or the other, but not both.
 In that statement, *or* means the **XOR** rule.
 On the other hand, imagine a class syllabus that states: "If you turn in copied work, *or* the wrong assignment, you will get a 0".
 You would certainly get a 0 if you turned in a plagiarized copy of the wrong assignment (both parts true).
-In this case, *or* means logical **OR**.
+In this case, *or* means logical **OR** - if either part is true, the answer is true.

 .. index::
     pair: Logic Gate; NOT